nitishk99/GS230699_Nitish_Kumar/README.md

-# Getting Started with Create React App
+# Data Viewer App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Data Viewer App built with React, Redux, and Firebase.
+It allows users to view and manage data related to stores and SKUs, and visualize planning data in a grid format.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the dependencies required for the project.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+### `npm run lint`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Runs ESLint to check for linting errors in the project.

+## Project Structure

+### `src/components`

+Contains reusable React components such as `AddNewData`, `DataGrid`, `LeftMenu`, and `Navbar`.

+### `src/config`

+Contains configuration files for Firebase.

+### `src/pages`

+Contains the main pages of the application, including `LandingPage`, `SignIn`, `Store`, `Sku`, and `Planning`.

+### `src/redux`

+Contains Redux slices and thunks for managing application state.

+### `src/router`

+Contains routing configuration for the application.

+## Firebase Configuration

+The Firebase configuration is located in `src/config/FireBase.ts`.
+Make sure to replace the configuration with your own Firebase project details.

+## Styling

+The project uses Material-UI for styling.
+Custom styles are defined in separate style files such as `AddNewDatatyles.ts`, `LeftMenuStyles.ts`, `NavbarStyles.ts`, `SkuStyles.ts`, and `StoreStyles.ts`.

+## Data Grid

+The `DataGrid` component is used to display data in a tabular format.
+It is configured with columns and rows, and supports features like sorting, filtering, and editing.

+## Planning Page

+The `Planning` page displays planning data in a grid format.
+It dynamically generates columns for each week of a month and calculates values like sales dollars, GM dollars, and GM percentage.

+## Elements Done Well

+### Working with ag-Grid

+I worked with the ag-Grid npm package to create the data grid.
+This was a challenging part for me because I had never used ag-Grid before.
+It demonstrates my ability to quickly learn and implement new technologies.

+### Dynamic Column Generation

+I implemented dynamic column generation for each week of a month in the `Planning` page.
+This demonstrates my proficiency in handling dynamic data structures and creating flexible, reusable components.

+### Value Calculation and Formatting

+I implemented value calculation and formatting for sales dollars, GM dollars, and GM percentage.
+This showcases my ability to work with complex data transformations and present them in a user-friendly format.

-## Learn More
+## Improvements with More Time

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+### Optional Items

+I would have implemented the optional items like charts page, CI/CD, test cases, etc.

+### Enhanced Error Handling

+I would add more robust error handling throughout the application to ensure a smoother user experience and better debugging capabilities.

+### Unit and Integration Tests

+I would write additional unit and integration tests to improve the test coverage and ensure the reliability of the application.

+## Feedback

+The challenge was well-structured and covered a wide range of skills.
+One suggestion for improvement would be to provide more detailed requirements or constraints for certain tasks to help focus the implementation efforts.
+It was not clear in the planning page what the connection between stores and SKUs was.
+Additionally, the Excel file contained too many data sheets, which were hard to understand without proper explanation.